 So far, the nutritional race has been pretty tight, but when it comes to protein, walnuts pull away slightly.
 A one-ounce serving of walnuts contains 4.3g of protein, whereas pecans contain just 2.5g, meaning that although neither nut is a complete protein source, walnuts will help you reach your protein goals a little more easily.

-Which Contains More Fibre?
+Which Contains More Fiber?

 Both walnuts and pecans contain very similar levels of vitamins and minerals.
 Both are excellent sources of manganese, copper, magnesium, phosphorus, and zinc, and it really is virtually impossible to draw a line between them.
 That being said, when it comes to antioxidants, walnuts do come out on top, providing more antioxidant power!